Skip to main content

 • Pub licensee

-Entering into a Bankruptcy has a negative impact on your credit rating for 6 years, which is how long information is retained by the credit reference agencies.
+Entering into bankruptcy has a negative impact on your credit rating for six years, which is how long information is retained by the credit reference agencies.
+For guidance on managing your finances after bankruptcy, see our page on bankruptcy and bank accounts.

 When applying for a mortgage you may be asked if you have ever been made bankrupt.

-Becoming bankrupt is not a criminal offence, however breaching the restrictions (examples above) could lead to criminal proceedings
+Becoming bankrupt is not a criminal offence.
+However, breaching the restrictions described above could lead to criminal proceedings.

 Bankruptcy Restriction Orders (BRO)